 I’m not sure my Dutch is enough to pass the exams.

 We were also not sure but, with the help of the resources mentioned below, we passed with the marks 8, 9 and 10 out of 10.
-How we learned Dutch for free (well, almost), you can learn in the other post.
+And we learned Dutch for free (well, almost), without any tutors or expensive courses.

 How does it look like?